MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 |com.microsoft.intune.mam.managedbrowser.FileUploadAllowedForUrls |The corresponding value for the key is a list of URLs.
 You enter all the URLs you want to block as a single value, separated by a pipe `|` character. <br><br> **Examples:** <br>`URL1|URL2|URL3` <br>`http://[*.]contoso.com/|https://www.bing.com/|https://expenses.contoso.com`|
 |com.microsoft.intune.mam.managedbrowser.FileUploadBlockedForUrls | The corresponding value for the key is a list of URLs.
 You enter all the URLs you want to block as a single value, separated by a pipe `|` character. <br><br> **Examples:** <br>`URL1|URL2|URL3` <br>`http://[*.]external.filesupload1.com/|https://external.filesupload2/|https://external.filesupload3.com`|

-The exmaple to block all websites including internal websites to upload files
+The example to block all websites, including internal websites, from uploading files
 - com.microsoft.intune.mam.managedbrowser.FileUploadBlockedForUrls=`*`

-Example to allow specific websites to upload files
+An example to allow specific websites to upload files
 - com.microsoft.intune.mam.managedbrowser.FileUploadAllowedForUrls=`http://[*.]contoso.com/|[*.]sharepoint.com/`
 - com.microsoft.intune.mam.managedbrowser.FileUploadBlockedForUrls=`*`

+> [!NOTE]
+> For Edge on iOS, the paste action will be blocked in addition to uploads.
+Users will not see the paste option in the action menu.

 ### Manage proxy configuration